benjamincjackson/unix_tips_etc/java/java.md

 # potentially because $JAVA_HOME is empty
 ❯ echo $JAVA_HOME

-# after brew install jenv -ing, you can:
+# after following the installation instructions at www.jenv.be, you can:
 # list available jdks:
 ❯ jenv versions
 * system (set by /Users/bj5504/.jenv/version)